We believe in being a responsible business.

 - Work with transparency and integrity—no hard sell or hidden costs, no dodgy deals – just clarity and honesty

 Scope and domain

 The majority of our work is done within the United Kingdom, although we have some clients based in Europe and the United States of America.

 Wherever possible, we aim to use UK-based digital service providers.
 However, some of our service providers operate and host their services outside of the UK.

 We enjoy building long-lasting relationships with our clients, so we work hard to be honest and fair, and we like to work with customers who share our values.

 In 2019, we introduced some rules to follow when engaging new clients to help us work with more organisations that are a good fit for our values and avoid working with companies that we find to be unethical or having a negative impact on the world (negative screening).

 From 2021, we made a move to focus the majority of our efforts on working with organisations that have a positive impact on the world (positive screening), or choosing to work with companies that have a good record for sustainability and ethics.

 We will not knowingly work with organisations engaging in contentious activities or working in unethical sectors.
 This means that we assess potential clients for any concerns around environmental damage, human rights, workers’ rights, fossil fuels, gambling, human trafficking, promoting hate, sexual exploitation, tobacco, weapons, etc.

-Working with honesty, respect and integrity is one of our core values, so we believe in being authentic in our marketing and transparent about what we do and how we work.
+Working with honesty, respect and integrity is part of our ethos, so we believe in being authentic in our marketing and transparent about what we do and how we work.
 That’s why we’ve made a pledge to make The Ethical Move in our marketing.